MicrosoftDocs/architecture-center/docs/example-scenario/iot/azure-digital-twins-batch-update-content.md

 ## Deploy this scenario

-A reference implementation can be found in [GitHub](https://github.com/Azure-Samples/azuredigitaltwins-batchupdate).
+A reference implementation can be found on GitHub: [Azure Digital Twins Batch Update Prototype](https://github.com/Azure-Samples/azuredigitaltwins-batchupdate).

 ## Pricing